-You’re responsible for making sure you meet the rules if you control, manage or look after a farm or an installation on a property, eg as a:
+You’re responsible for making sure you meet the rules if you control, manage or look after a farm or an installation on a property, for example as a:

 - farmer or land manager

-- tenant farmer - unless you can prove someone else, eg the leaseholder, is jointly or wholly responsible
+- tenant farmer – unless you can prove someone else, for example the leaseholder, is jointly or wholly responsible

-You can be prosecuted and fined up to £5,000 in a magistrates’ court, or get an unlimited fine in the Crown Court, if you don’t follow the rules and take care to avoid causing pollution.
+You can be prosecuted and fined up to £5,000 in a magistrates’ court, or get an unlimited fine in the Crown Court, if you do not follow the rules and take care to avoid causing pollution.